x-up/ShapecastHitbox/README.md

 # ShapecastHitbox
-Hitbox Module for ROBLOX using `Shapecast`
+Hitbox Module for ROBLOX using `WorldRoot:Shapecast`